LGBTQ rights in Mexico: Adoption and family planning

 Colima, Michoacán and Morelos legalized such adoptions following the approval of their respective same-sex marriage laws in May 2016.
 In September 2016, the head of Veracruz's adoption agency announced that same-sex couples may adopt children jointly in the state.
 In February 2017 and April 2017, the heads of Baja California's and Querétaro's adoption agencies made similar statements, confirming that same-sex couples are allowed to legally adopt in their respective states.
 Following the Supreme Court's ruling which struck down Chiapas' same-sex marriage ban, officials from the state confirmed that same-sex couples are allowed to adopt, like married opposite-sex couples.
 Puebla officials similarly confirmed that same-sex couples are allowed to adopt, after the August 2017 Supreme Court ruling striking down Puebla's marriage ban.

 In early 2018, the president of the Supreme Court of Aguascalientes, Juan Manuel Ponce Sánchez, stated that no law prohibits same-sex couples from adopting in Aguascalientes.
 His statement was echoed by several deputies and government officials.

 In May 2019, in a unanimous ruling, the Mexican Supreme Court ruled that it is unconstitutional to deny a same-sex couple the right to register their children with the Civil Registry.
 In this particular case, which originated in Aguascalientes, a lesbian couple had applied in 2015 to register their newborn child with both the mothers' surnames, which the Civil Registry refused to do.
 The Supreme Court held that the refusal violated the "fundamental rights of equality and non-discrimination, the right of the identity of minors and the principle of their interest, as well as the right to protection of the organization and development of the family."

 Adoption by same-sex couples became legal in San Luis Potosí and Hidalgo in May and June 2019, following the approval of same-sex marriage.
 Same-sex couples may also adopt in Jalisco and Nuevo León.
 Adoption by same-sex couples in Quintana Roo was legalized by the state congress in August 2022.
 The Baja California Sur state congress passed a law allowing same-sex couples to adopt in November 2022, but it was vetoed by the governor in March 2024.
 The Tabasco state congress legalized adoption by same-sex couples in April 2024.
+The Guanajuato state congress legalized adoption by same-sex couples when it codified same-sex marriage into state law in December 2025.